ammario/wordle-solver/README.md

 # wordle-solver

 `wordle-solver` is one of many wordle solvers.
-The codebase is in an abyssmal state, and I do not plan on cleaning it.
+The codebase is in an abysmal state, and I do not plan on cleaning it.

 # Install